Disentangling the structure of ecological bipartite networks from observation processes: Introduction

-In ecology, sampling a plant pollinator network is labor-intensive and many datasets only reveal a subset of the existing interactions \citep{chacoff_evaluating_2012,jordano_sampling_2016}.
-The network can be sampled with different methods, such as timed observations \citep{Lara-Romero-2019,kaiser-bunbury_robustness_2010}, transects \citep{de_manincor_how_2020,magrach_plantpollinator_nodate} or study of pollen \citep{de_manincor_how_2020}.
-These methods have an asymmetrical focus on either insects or plants, and therefore only allow an asymmetrical sampling effort control that could bias the observed network. \cite{de_manincor_how_2020} have shown that different types of sampling on the same network can lead to different structures.
-Differences in networks could also be caused by the observed abundance of the different species or by the duration of the study \citep{ings_review_2009}.
 Completeness of sampling for a species is defined as the proportion of its observed interactions over the total number of its actual interactions.
 Some propositions to evaluate this completeness rely on either accumulation curves, which model the rate of new interaction observations over time \citep{rivera2012effects}, or through external data assessing the abundance of the different interacting species \citep{bluthgen2004bottom}.
 The sampling process can induce enormous biases in the statistical analyses of the networks that have not been taken into account in most analyses of ecological network structure.
 This raises doubts regarding the current understanding of the structure of pollination networks \citep{bluthgen2008interaction}.
 In particular, recent studies debate whether the observed nestedness in interaction networks simply results from sampling effects \citep{staniczenko2013ghost,krishna_neutral-niche_2008}.
 Moreover, the impact of sampling completeness on many metrics such as modularity or nestedness has been highlighted. \citep{rivera2012effects}.
 We demonstrate in the following motivating example how a credible scenario of plant-pollinator interaction sampling effects leads to discovering an artificial structure in the data.